Table of Contents

 Buddhism and Meditation today

 With the regular practice of meditation, we expand our knowledge and vision.
-This is achieved by releasing dispassion and disenchantment from our body and soul.
+This is achieved by releasing dispassion and disenchantment from our bodies and soul.

 In brief, the primary goal of Buddhist teaching is seeing things as they are, the impermanence of the world around you.